 England – Marine Conservation Zones

 In England, nationally important habitats and species will be protected through Marine Conservation Zones (MCZs).
-The UK Government are designating the MCZ network through a phased approach, designating the first 27 sites at the end of 2013.
-A further 23 sites were consulted on at the start of 2015 with a decision on these sites expected by the beginning of 2016 at the latest.
+The UK Government are designating the MCZ network through a phased approach and designated the first 27 sites at the end of 2013.
+A further 23 sites were designated at the start of 2016, bringing us up to 50 MCZs in English and Secretary of State waters.
 You can find out more about MCZs and our campaign to secure an effective network of sites here.

 Scotland – Marine Protected Areas

-National sites in Scotland are still known as Marine Protected Areas.
+National sites in Scotland are known as Marine Protected Areas.
 The Scottish Government designated 30 MPAs in 2014.
-MPAs for the protection of whales, dolphins, basking sharks and seabirds are likely to follow in 2015.
-More information about Scottish Wildlife Trust’s campaign to secure MPAs can be found here.
+MPAs for the protection of whales, dolphins, basking sharks and offshore SPAs for seabirds are likely to follow in 2016.
+More information about Scottish Wildlife Trust’s campaign to secure well managed MPAs can be found here.

 Northern Ireland – Marine Conservation Zones

 Northern Ireland’s long awaited Marine Act passed at the end of 2013, creating Nothern Ireland’s first national Marine Conservation Zone in Strangford Lough.
-The Northern Irish Assembly are now considering designation of further Marine Conservation Zones.
-You can follow Ulster Wildlife’s campaign for healthy seas in Northern Ireland here.
+The Northern Irish Assembly are now consulting on the designation of 4 further Marine Conservation Zones.
+You can follow Ulster Wildlife’s campaign for healthy seas in Northern Ireland here or add your voice to the public consultation here.

 Wales – Marine Conservation Zones